 I have another kind of life.
-That means (according to the yogis) that I will never be “accomplished” — in the way that most use that word — at this thing called yoga, and that I must accept staying at my current level forever and ever.
+That means (according to the yogis) that I will never be “accomplished” (in the way that most use that word) at this thing called yoga.
+And, that I must accept staying at my current level forever and ever.
 Interestingly, I’m ok with that.

 I get that it is indeed compelling to want to be great at yoga.
 Watching those who are exceptional at it will bring out that competitiveness in just about anybody, and make you want to rise to some level of excellence no matter what the cost.
 That is, at least, until you actually know the cost.

 If all that gives you pause may I suggest, as an alternative to yoga superiority, that you consider just sucking at it like me.
 Making the conscious choice to suck at yoga — defined as “doing it with no expectation of mastery or even improvement in its execution” — is actually one of the more enlightened choices you can make.
 Sadly, the human ego will never accept that as a rational choice.
-The ego’s preference would be to either go all-in for yoga bad-assness to the detriment of other life-qualities, or quit the practice immediately upon learning how bad you are at it.
+The ego’s preference would be to either go all-in for yoga bad-assness to the detriment of other life-pursuits, or quit the practice immediately upon learning how hopeless you are at it.

 I include in my use of the word “accomplishment” how much worse I would be — now 4 years on — if I had never begun yoga when I did.
 How much worse even at yoga — not to mention life — would I be if I were just starting today as someone 4 years older and 4 years poorer in general physical preparedness?
 You begin to see why I consider my 4+ years at this — with no measurable or observable progress to speak of — an accomplishment.